Hybrid Diffusion for Simultaneous Symbolic and Continuous Planning: Hybrid Diffusion Planning

 \section{Hybrid Diffusion Planning}

 We are interested in solving the task of long-horizon planning of robotic motion given demonstration data.
 Given an initial observation of the environment $\mathbf{O}$, the planner is tasked to predict a feasible continuous plan over a large number of time steps $T$.
-Specifically, our overall goal is to generate an action trajectory $\mathbf{A}_c \in \mathbb{R}^{T \times D_a}$ that results in the robot completing the task, where $D_a$ is the action dimensionality.
-A novel aspect of our setting is that we also allow the model access to associated symbolic plans, $\mathbf{A}_d \in \mathbb{R}^{T_d \times D_d}$, represented by a string of tokens, each of dimension $D_d$.
+Specifically, our overall goal is to generate an action trajectory $\mathbf{A}_c \in \R^{T \times D_a}$ that results in the robot completing the task, where $D_a$ is the action dimensionality.
+A novel aspect of our setting is that we also allow the model access to associated symbolic plans, $\mathbf{A}_d \in \R^{T_d \times D_d}$, represented by a string of tokens, each of dimension $D_d$.
+Notably, the plans do not need to be temporally aligned; i.e., the temporal lengths $T$ and $T_d$ do not have to match.

-We present \modellong (\model) for solving this task.
+We present the \modellong (\model) for solving this task.
 When planning, \model simultaneously predicts both the continuous action trajectory $\mathbf{A}_c$ as well as the symbolic sequence of actions $\mathbf{A}_d$, by modeling the joint distribution over continuous and discrete plans using two coupled diffusion processes.
 We first describe modeling the continuous plan and discrete plan separately with diffusion in Section~\ref{sect:continuous_diffusion} and \ref{sect:discrete_diffusion}.
 We then introduce our hybrid diffusion procedure, \model, which jointly models both discrete and continuous planning simultaneously, enabling us to solve long-horizon planning tasks effectively.